How to Dry-Fry and Marinate Tofu Like the Pros

 - As they cook, use a spatula to frequently press down on the pieces.
 You will see water seep out and sizzle in the pan.
 Once the bottoms are very firm and golden in color, flip and fry the other side.
 Again, frequently press each piece with a spatula.
 When they are golden and firm on both sides, they are done.

-- The dry-frying method has left your tofu ready to suck up the flavors of a marinade like a sponge.
+- It's time to marinade: The dry-frying method has left your tofu ready to suck up the flavors of a marinade like a sponge.
 Place the tofu pieces in the prepared marinade and stir well, making sure the tofu is submerged.
 Marinate for at least a half an hour.

 - Use this delicious firm and flavorful tofu in a stir-fry.
 Combine with asparagus or your other favorite vegetable in season and serve over rice.